 Running your virtual team is an all-year commitment.
 Once the excitement following ALA Annual Conference has hushed, it can be easy to let some of your team’s work fall to the wayside.
 This can result in a rush of work in the weeks leading up to conference season.
-This guide is intended to give you some concrete steps to help you even distribute the work you have to do throughout the year.
+This guide is intended to give you some concrete steps to help you evenly distribute the work you have to do throughout the year.

 Plan for the lulls while things are exciting

-In-person meetings and conferences are an exciting time to brainstorm, and to get ideas flowing.
+In-person meetings and conferences are an exciting time to brainstorm and to get ideas flowing.
 Sometimes this is when decisions are made and ideas or initiatives are born.
 Do you ever find that once you get back on the plane and head home, that some of the driving force behind your great ideas can get stuck in neutral?

 Create your meeting schedule at the start of your mandate

-When scheduling a meeting, there are several tools to make the process hassle free.
+When scheduling a meeting, there are several tools to make the process hassle-free.

-Once you use Doodle to determine the time for a meeting, consider using The Time Zone Converter’s event link generator.
+Once you determine the time for a meeting, consider using The Time Zone Converter’s event link generator.
 Enter the time of the event and your time zone, and then you can send a link that attendees can click on in order to see the time in their own time zone.

 While tools help the scheduling process, creating a consistent meeting schedule early on allows group work to stay on track.